• Skip to primary navigation

 Chicken legs on the grill with BBQ sauce just added to them.

-When you add the sauce matters when it comes to flavor and texture of these grilled BBQ chicken legs.
+When you add the sauce matters when it comes to flavor and texture of these BBQ chicken legs on the grill.

 BBQ sauce tends to dry meats out when it cooks on them the whole time.
 It's ok with a piece of meat that takes a short amount of time to cook, but meats like chicken legs and even grilled baby back ribs take longer to cook.
 They will dry out easier if you add the sauce right away.